 Center for Teaching and Learning

-This learning community will focus on members’ supporting each other as they innovate teaching strategies that significantly improve student learning and success.
-Members of the community will be engaged in the process of continual questioning of what they do in the classroom and improving their practice.
-Members will help each other learn and disseminate ideas in their next articles, webinars, blogs, workshops or other projects.
-In addition, members will share what we are innovating with the broader BGSU community by organizing two activities per semester, which may take the form of interactive learning sessions, workshops, roundtable discussions, as decided by the group.
+Our learning community members will support each other as we innovate teaching strategies that significantly improve student learning and success.
+We will engage in the process of continual questioning of what we do and its improvement.
+We will help each other learn and disseminate ideas in our articles, webinars, blogs, workshops or other projects.
+In addition, together we will share what we are innovating with the broader BGSU community by organizing two activities per semester, which may take the form of interactive learning sessions, workshops, round-table discussions as decided by the group.

 The aim of the learning community is to facilitate and aid in the creation of high quality courses using service-learning pedagogy leading to the effective achievement of the University Learning Outcomes.
 Proposals should emphasize approaches that can create distinctive coherent undergraduate learning experiences that integrate curricular and co-curricular programs, connect academic programs and research expertise to public purposes, and develop additional ways to transfer knowledge and application to the public.
 Members of the community will expand their understanding of service-learning pedagogy, dialogue with peers engaged in course redesign, and participate in an ongoing professional development support network during course delivery.

 The STEM Hi Tech & Highly Engaging Learning Environments by Design focuses on ALL areas of scholarship: discovery, integration, application, teaching, and engagement).
 Student attitudes, motivation, and engagement are all predictors of student success.
 In this learning community, we will study and discover ways to design (application) learning environments integrating cutting edge learning technologies into our teaching practices to enhance student attitudes, motivation, engagement, and ultimately student SUCCESS.